ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 # KILN DRYING MUD BRICKS
 The better we dry the mud bricks the longer they will last.

-Of course addin the right materials, such as straw, grass clipping etc, can increase durability.
+Of course adding the right materials, such as straw, grass clipping etc, can increase durability.

+We can use the SUN or Hydrogen/Oxygen burners, or even just a Fire pit to dry the mud bricks.

 ---